Moonage Daydream (film)

-Moonage Daydream is a 2022 documentary film about English singer-songwriter David Bowie.
+Moonage Daydream is a 2022 documentary film about English artist David Bowie.
 Written, directed, produced and edited by Brett Morgen, the film uses previously unreleased footage from Bowie's personal archives, including live concert footage.
 It is the first film to be officially authorized by Bowie's estate, and takes its title from the 1972 Bowie song of the same name.

 Moonage Daydream had its world premiere at the 2022 Cannes Film Festival, where it received positive reviews.
 It was released theatrically and in IMAX in the United States on 16 September 2022.
-It was shortlisted for the 2023 Academy Awards.
+It was shortlisted for Best Documentary Feature at the 95th Academy Awards, and won Best Music Film at the 66th Annual Grammy Awards.

 Synopsis

-The documentary uses a montage-style editing format to convey a biography of Bowie, utilizing film clips and interviews from throughout his career.
+The documentary uses a montage-style editing format to convey a biography of Bowie, using film clips and interviews from throughout his career.
 The film starts with a 2002 quote of Bowie stating: